SSDS-Croatia/SSDS-2018/Day-1/README.md

 The students will use the remote desktop connection to access the remote machines.
 For this, students have to download and install [x2go Client](https://wiki.x2go.org/doku.php) on their laptops.

+The remote VMs already contain traninig exercises (in */home/ubuntu/flink-training-exercises*) and test data (*/home/ubuntu/trainingData*)

 This version is independent on the operating system on students' laptops.
 Supported platforms are: Win, Linux and Mac OS.

 ## Use pre-installed Virtual Machine (locally)